Nepiki/Guides/Harvest-Moon-64-(Nintendo-64).md

 ![Elli’s Sprite](https://i.imgur.com/gcUa04Q.png)
 ![Elli's Portrait](https://i.imgur.com/T84HIEc.png)

 Elli is a very kind girl who loves her sweets.
-She works at the bakery along side with Jeff who she can marry.
+She works at the bakery alongside with Jeff who she can marry.
 She has short brown hair and brown eyes and dresses mostly in blue.
 She is a caring woman who cares a lot for her grandmother who will pass away at some point in the game.

 **Birthday:** Fall 1